One Voice Children's Choir: John Lennon International Music Award

 Around 2003, Fukuda's nonagenarian grandmother visited an Osaka, Japan, store and noticed a poster that had John Lennon's photo.
 His grandmother brought it to her son, wondering whether Fukuda would want to participate in the music contest.
 Fukuda created a CD with several songs and sent it to the contest organizers, who chose his Christmas song, "Innocence of Youth", as a finalist.
 They invited Fukuda, singer Jay Williams, and 12 members of the Studio A Children's Choir (a precursor to One Voice) to sing the song in Japan.
 Given a nine-day notice, they hurriedly raised money and obtained passports for the trip.
 The group won the grand prize, the John Lennon International Music Award, which was presented by Lennon's wife, Yoko Ono.

 In 2005, One Voice performed at a Christmas concert hosted by Lex de Azevedo.
-The same year, members flew to Japan to perform at the Hiroshima Flower Festival, where they performed songs in five languages: English, Japanese, Tongan, and Spanish.
+The same year, members flew to Japan to perform at the Hiroshima Flower Festival, where they performed songs in five languages: English, Japanese, Tongan, Spanish, and an African dialect.